 You Do Not Answer

-There’s an old slogan that says, ‘If God feels far away, guess who moved?’
-You’re supposed to answer, ‘Not God.’
 But whoever thought that up never read the psalms.
 Jesus, who probably loved saying “Surely goodness and kindness will follow me all the days of my life” as much as we do, didn’t pray Psalm 23 on the cross.
 He prayed Psalm 22: “I cry to you, but you do not answer.”
+I don’t think Jesus moved, do you?

-Hidden One, they say you are still speaking, and even if it isn’t to me right now, give me faith to trust that you are as real as the poor, as close as the suffering, as audible as the cry of the abandoned; and let me find you there.
+Hidden One, they say you are still speaking, but if it isn’t to me right now, let me at least trust that you are as close to me as the suffering, as audible as the cry of the abandoned.
+Let me find you with them.

 Mary Luti is a long time seminary educator and pastor, author of Teresa of Avila’s Way and numerous articles, and founding member of The Daughters of Abraham, a national network of interfaith women’s book groups.